Improving generalization to new environments and removing catastrophic forgetting in Reinforcement Learning by using an eco-system of agents: Introduction

 In Reinforcement Learning, over-fitting to the environment on which the agent has been trained is a common problem (cf. \cite [Cobbe et al., 2019] {KCobbe2019}), resulting in poor performance in unseen environments that are substantially different from the one trained upon.

 This is particularly challenging in cases where agents are regularly confronted with new environments.
-Adaptability to never seen or modified environments is commonly referred to as the generalization capability of a given approach (cf.\ \cite[Packer et al., 2018] {CPacker2018}).
+Generalization to never seen or modified environments has been defined in Packer et al., 2018 \cite {CPacker2018}.
 A variety of approaches have been introduced to address this challenge.
 The approaches proposed in the literature often focus on a single agent being trained on several environments and trying to learn a higher-level strategy to solve this set of environments (see e.g.\ \cite[Sonar et al., 2018]{asonar2020}, \cite[Igl et al., 2019]{Migl2019}).
 These approaches are typically shown to have better performance on multiple environments.
 While such existing approaches certainly improve performance on generalizability, they have several important downsides.
 First of all, they typically suffer from so-called catastrophic forgetting, which means that the agent looses the capability to perform well in environments it has explored in details / solved in the past.
-This issue has been detailed and solutions have been proposed by continuing to sample experiences from past environments when training on new ones (cf.\ in \cite[Atkinson et al., 2020] {catkinson2020}), but still no guarantees can be given on not forgetting anything which might be crucial in critical settings.
+This issue has been detailed and solutions have been proposed by continuing to sample experiences from past environments when training on new ones (cf.\ in \cite[Atkinson et al., 2020] {catkinson2020}), but this does not fully remove the catastrophic forgetting risk.
 The second downside is that retraining on new environments can be very expensive, especially in cases where limited computational resources are available.
+In this paper, we propose an approach based on the observation that agents trained on an environment can generalize to environments that are close to the original training environment (Figure \ref{adaptability_concept}).
+We combine a set of such agents in an eco-system, where each agent is trained on one specific environment.
+This means that we have a whole set of agents, each with a limited capacity to generalize, grouped as an eco-system to increase the group capacity to generalize to a rich set of environments.
+The eco-system expands by adding new agents when new environments are encountered that cannot be solved by the current eco-system, which means that each agent in the pool is never retrained after being added to the pool.
+We evaluate the approach in two different environments, one being the minigrid framework and the other based on a newly defined setting.
+We also benchmark our approach against an existing approach (cf. \cite [Igl et al., 2019] {Migl2019}) to assess generalization increase compared to a simple voting ensemble technique (cf. \cite [Wiering et al., 2008] {MAWiering2008}).
+This paper is organized as follows.
+Section \ref{related_work} presents the related work.
+Section \ref{approach} follows by an explanation of our approach.
+Next, Section \ref{experimental_setup} presents the experimental setup used to evaluate the approach.
+Section \ref{results} presents the results of the experiments and compares our approach with the chosen benchmarks.
+We end with a discussion in Section \ref{discussion_conclusion}.